Romania has a range of attractions, many of them still undiscovered by the mass tourist market.

 Bucharest has a number of attractive parks and museums.
 The open air Village Museum, a collection of buildings from all over Romania is well worth a visit.

-As you will probably arrive at a Bucharest Airport, a short stop over at Bucharest is to be recommended.
+As you will probably arrive at a Bucharest Airport, a short stop over is to be recommended.